ckamerin/bulldozer_pricing_project/README.md

 This project aims to use training and validaiton data to create a price prediction model which is then tested for accurcy on a test data set.
 Multiple regressors will be tested.

+ Predicting the sale Price of Bulldozers using Machine Learning (Time Series Data)

+# 1. Problem Definition
+ How well can we predict the future sale price of Bulldozers given charactistics and previous data of similar bulldozers.

+# 2. Data

+ The data is downloaded form the Kaggle Bluebook for bulldozers.
+ All information on the data can be found there. www.kaggle.com/c/bluebook-for-bulldozers/overview
-# Motivation
+# 3. Evaltuation

-We aim to accurately predict the pricing of bulldozers based on multiple features provided.
+ The evaluation metric for this competitino is the RMSLE between the actual and predicted auction prices.

-# Datasets
+# 4. Features

-The dataset used is bulldozer pricing data from Kaggle.com
+ Kaggle provides a data dictionary

 # Files